Looking for alternatives to Udemy?

 #1 No Cloud Storage

-One of the biggest issues I noticed with Teachery right away was that they don’t offer any type of cloud storage for your course.
-In fact, you will have to provide this if you plan to host courses on Teachery.
+One of the most significant issues I noticed with Teachery right away was that they don’t offer any cloud storage for your course.
+You must provide this if you plan to host courses on Teachery.

-So basically what this means is that you’ll have to a variety of different 3rd party solutions to create your course with Teachery.
+So basically, this means that you’ll have a variety of different 3rd party solutions to create your course with Teachery.

 #2 No Full Free Plan

-Unlike the previous two options, Teachery does not offer a completely free plan.
-Rather they online offer a 2-week free trial offer.
-You don’t have to input any credit card details to get started but you will only have it for 2 weeks.
+Teachery does not offer a free plan, unlike the previous two options.
+Instead, they online offer a 2-week free trial offer.
+You don’t have to input credit card details to get started, but you will only have it for two weeks.

 #3 The Cost

 The pricing is what baffles me the most about this platform.
-With other platforms, they charge higher prices simply because they are in paying for all the hosting cost even if you’re on a free plan.
-However, with Teachery they don’t have any hosting cost and it makes me wonder why they charge this much.
+Other platforms charge higher prices simply because they pay for all the hosting costs, even if you’re on a free plan.
+However, with Teachery, they don’t have any hosting cost, making me wonder why they charge this much.

 On top of that, you’ll have to pay for the extra 3rd part cost.
-If you plan to host video or have downloadable pdf’s you’ll be paying extra for services like Vimeo, Wistia, or Dropbox.
-In the end, this platform will cost you more than even the best LMS platforms out there.
+If you plan to host a video or have downloadable PDFs, you’ll pay extra for services like Vimeo, Wistia, or Dropbox.
+Ultimately, this platform will cost you more than the best LMS platforms.

 Why Consider Teachery

-If you want complete control of your data then Teachery may be the option for you.
-Since Teachery gives you complete control does not handle any of it but rather run it from 3rd party solutions you don’t have to worry about them abusing what is yours.
+If you want complete control of your data, then Teachery may be your option.
+Since Teachery gives you complete control and does not handle any of it but runs it from 3rd party solutions, you don’t have to worry about them abusing what is yours.

 Click Here to Sign Up For Teachery